bradcypert/sandalwood/content/blog/dart-futures-and-streams.md

 ### Future.error

 If you'd like to return a future in an error state, you can simply use `Future.error`.
+You'll often do this in cases where the requested computation can not be fulfilled.
+There are other ways to propogate errors depending on how you're constructing your future.
+For example, Future.delayed can become an error when that delayed function returns a Future.error or if it throws.

 ## Streams